Does this program prepare students to be health service psychologists? And what does that mean?

 How many hours per week do interns work and what is the stipend?

-The Counseling Center staff are dedicated to the intentional inclusion of multicultural competence in all areas of their work and represent a wide range of individual and cultural diversity.
+Counseling Services staff are dedicated to the intentional inclusion of multicultural competence in all areas of their work and represent a wide range of individual and cultural diversity.
 The staff reflects differences in racial and ethnic background, national origin, sexual identity, religion and spirituality, age, and gender.
 Our entire staff shares the goal of providing sensitive, high quality services to diverse people.
 We strive to create an environment where all people feel welcome.
 We attempt to facilitate mutual respect and understanding among people of diverse racial, ethnic, national, and cultural backgrounds, sexual and affectional orientation, mental and physical abilities, language, class, gender, age, body size, religious and spiritual beliefs, as well as other types of diversity.
 As a staff, we address issues of multiculturalism through our clinical work, seminar training, programming, consultation and outreach, and staff development.

 Cultural and individual diversity is infused throughout all aspects of the intern’s learning environment.
 This occurs through staff attention to diversity issues as they arise in the natural course of the interns’ service delivery, collegial interaction, supervision, and explicit didactic focus.
 Specific examples of internship activities that focus on awareness of individual and cultural differences include: attendance at professional staff development workshops with senior clinical staff on a variety of topics related to multiculturalism, participation in process-oriented intern multicultural seminars throughout the year, optional attendance at summer brown-bag lunches to watch diversity related videos, and participation in rotations that involve working with culturally diverse students.